lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-17-building-a-deep-learning-pipeline-with-Keras.md

 Although I didn't get to finish the project, I still learned a lot.
 I had to touch every single part of the deep learning pipeline---not just the model code itself---which I really appreciated.
-A big thanks to Richard Jelbert for giving me this opportunity.
+A big thanks to Richard for giving me this opportunity.